neoforged/.github/primers/1.21.4/index.md

     - `ClientboundSetHeldSlotPacket` is now a record
     - `ServerboundMoveVehiclePacket` is now a record
     - `ServerboundPickItemPacket` -> `ServerboundPickItemFromBlockPacket`, `ServerboundPickItemFromEntityPacket`; not one-to-one
+- `net.minecraft.server.level
-- `net.minecraft.server.level.ServerLevel#sendParticles` now has an overload that takes in the override limiter distance and whether the particle should always be shown
+    - `ServerLevel#sendParticles` now has an overload that takes in the override limiter distance and whether the particle should always be shown
         - Other overloads that take in the override limiter now also take in the boolean for if the particle should always be shown
+    - `ServerPlayer#doCheckFallDamage` -> `Entity#doCheckFallDamage`
 - `net.minecraft.util`
     - `ARGB#from8BitChannel` is now private, with individual float components obtained from `alphaFloat`, `redFloat`, `greenFloat`, and `blueFloat`
     - `SpawnUtil#trySpawnMob` now takes in a boolean that, when false, allows the entity to spawn regardless of collision status with the surrounding area